planetarysoftware/TSC/Applications/ISIS.md

 * Mediating technical conflicts between Collaborators.

 ## Governance
 The ISIS software project is currently jointly governed by the [ISIS TC](https://github.com/USGS-Astrogeology/ISIS_TC) and the USGS Astrogeology Science Center (ASC).
+Historically, the ASC had sole control and owernship of the project.
+As the project works to become more open, responsibilities are being moved from the ASC to the ISIS TC.
+This is a complicated relationship and process because the ASC development team are the only group funded to make significant contributions to the project.
+The ultimate goal is for the ISIS TC to establish a set of guidelines for contributors to follow.
+This provides transparency about how/what the ASC development team contributes to the project and defines how/what others can contibute.

 ## Contributions, Code of Conduct
-Contributions are proposed via pull request on GitHub and then reviewed by software developers at the ASC.
+Contributions are proposed via pull request on GitHub and then reviewed by contributors with commit permissions.
 Bug reports are posted as GitHub issues.
-For large changes, request for comments are posted on the GitHub wiki.
+For large changes, requests for comment are posted on the GitHub wiki.

-The current contributing documents on the repository are out of date and the ISIS TC is working on updating them.
+The contributing guidelines are in the repo's [CONTRIBUTING.MD](https://github.com/USGS-Astrogeology/ISIS3/blob/dev/CONTRIBUTING.md).

-The project's code of conduct is also being worked on by the ISIS TC.
+The project uses the Planetary Software TSC code of conduct.

 ## Tools
 The ISIS software project uses a variety of tools: